bswinnerton/blog/_posts/2014-11-26-hasu-controller-for-hhkb.md

            LSFT,NO,  NO,  NO,  NO,  NO,  PPLS,PMNS,END, PGDN,DOWN,RSFT,FN0,           \
                 LALT,LGUI,          SPC,                RGUI,FN1),

-    /* Layer 2: Mouse Mode for WASD
+    /* Layer 2: Mouse Mode for HJKL
      * ,-----------------------------------------------------------.
      * |Esc|  1|  2|  3|  4|  5|  6|  7|  8|  9|  0|  -|  =|  \|  `|
      * |-----------------------------------------------------------|